See your child's doctor regularly to

 life.
 Decide together what you want to be able to

 do.
 Have symptom-free nights?
-Be able to exercise on a regular basis?
+Be able to play soccer?
 Feel

 secure in knowing you both can deal with an asthma attack?
 Work with your